 Clearly, that bottle did not stand a chance, and soon we were moving on to a bottle of 2001 Wolf Blass Red Label Shiraz Cabernet Sauvignon (also 13% alc) which we found on the wine rack – probably bought for a previous dinner and never consumed, probably from Oddbins or Tesco.
 What can I say – WOW.
 It’s a good thing that we had this after the French wine as this is such a biggie that it would have obscured anything drunk after it.
 Here are the notes, getting more concise as the evening wore on 😉

-Nose: I don’t know what the ratio of Shiraz to Cab was but it was just a huge whiff of pepper – an absolutely classic Shiraz nose, with the Cab adding some plum-jammy notes
+Nose: I don’t know what the ratio of Shiraz to Cab was but I am guessing Shiraz as it was just a huge whiff of pepper – an absolutely classic Shiraz nose, with the Cab adding some plum-jammy notes

 Palate: Another HUGE wine.
 Lots of fruit upfront – blackberries, jam, yummy.
 Liquorice and pepper on the finish, very, very smooth tannins and a long, delicious finish.

 As you can see, a good night for two previously untested wines – sometimes you just get lucky!
 After we had